Music in professional wrestling: Usage as part of a gimmick

 Entrance themes are often tailored to the gimmick of the wrestler they are written or selected for.
 For example, Hulk Hogan's most famous entrance theme in the WWE is Rick Derringer's "Real American", containing lyrics pertaining to Hogan's patriotism ("I am a real American; fight for the rights of every man..."), while The Undertaker has often used entrance themes which resemble a funeral march, including the ringing of an eerie funeral toll and a quote of Piano Sonata No. 2 (Chopin).
-In practice, modern day entrance themes are normally heavy metal music, rock music, rapping, or contemporary R&B (especially for women), as these genres of music are popular with the professional wrestling key demographics.
+In practice, modern day entrance themes are normally heavy metal, rock, rap, or contemporary R&B, as these genres of music are popular with the professional wrestling key demographics.

 Some entrance themes are accompanied by the wrestler's recorded voice saying their signature phrase.
-Examples of this include Dwyane Johnson's recorded voice saying, "If you smell what the Rock is cookin'!" before his music starts, Booker T saying "Don't hate the player.
-Hate the game" (WCW) and "Can you dig it, sucka?"
-(WWE) followed by his entrance theme, Zack Ryder’s recorded voice saying “Woo, woo, woo.
-You know it.” before his music starts, and Ric Flair's signature exclamation of "Wooooooo!" prior to his entrance theme.
+Examples of this include Dwyane Johnson's recorded voice saying variations of his famous catchphrase, "If you smell what The Rock is cookin'!" and originally "Do you smell what The Rock is cookin'?" before his music starts, Booker T saying "Don't hate the player, hate the game" (WCW) and "Can you dig it, sucka?!?"
+(WWE) followed by his entrance theme, Zack Ryder’s recorded voice saying “Woo, woo, woo!
+You know it!" before his music starts, and Ric Flair's signature exclamation of "Wooooooo!" prior to his entrance theme.
+Occasionally, companies will pay to have popular licensed songs be used as themes for their more well-known performers.
+Examples of this include CM Punk having used "Cult of Personality" by Living Colour, or the Luchador La Parka performing a dancing entrance in a skeleton suit to Michael Jackson's "Thriller."

 Original music

 Due to licensing costs, entrance themes are often composed by the professional wrestling promotion for which the wrestlers perform in order to avoid having to pay royalties.
 A promotion might also purchase music from production libraries, which is considered to be cheaper than the royalties of commercial music, or use public domain music, which is available for no fee.
 Due to less restrictive copyright laws in Mexico, lucha libre promotions use mostly popular songs.
-In addition, Extreme Championship Wrestling used popular music in order to promote a hip, edgy, counter-culture image.
+In addition, Extreme Championship Wrestling used popular commercial music (albeit without paying the proper royalties) for their various wrestlers in order to promote a hip, edgy, counter-culture image.